christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 // We create an observable for all new titles var newTitle = actions.changeTitle

-  // We only want to add a title if we press ENTER and
+  // We only want to pass a long events if we press
-  // there actually is a value in the input .filter(function (event) {
+  // ENTER and there actually is a value in the input .filter(function (event) {
     return event.keyCode === 13 && !!event.target.value;
+  })

+  // We return the input value
+  .map(function (event) {
+    return event.target.value;
   });

 // We create an observable that produces functions